-(1) A percutaneous (break in skin or needle stick) or mucous membrane exposure (eyes, nose, mouth) to the blood, semen, vaginal secretions, or spinal, synovial (joint, bone, tendon), pleural (lung), peritoneal (abdomen), pericardial (heart), or amniotic fluid of another person; or known.
+(1) A percutaneous (break in skin or needle stick) or mucous membrane exposure (eyes, nose, mouth) to the blood, semen, vaginal secretions, or spinal, synovial (joint, bone, tendon), pleural (lung), peritoneal (abdomen), pericardial (heart), or amniotic fluid of another person; or

+(2) Exposure to a contaglous or infectious disease.

+You may expect to receive a reply to this request within 2 days after contagious or infectious disease testing results are known.
 This may be longer than 2 days after you submit your request.
 A written notification will follow.
 Your supervisor will also be informed.

-(2) Exposure to a contagious or infectious disease.

-You may expect to receive a reply to this request within 2 days after contagious or infectious disease testing results are